geek-cookbook/geek-cookbook/manuscript/kubernetes/cluster/digitalocean.md

+---
+description: Creating a Kubernetes cluster on DigitalOcean
+---
 # Kubernetes on DigitalOcean

 IMO, the easiest Kubernetes cloud provider to experiment with is [DigitalOcean](https://m.do.co/c/e33b78ad621b) (_this is a referral link_).
 I've included instructions below to start a basic cluster.